rekahsoft/hack/README.md

     $ cd src
     $ ghdl -i --workdir=work *.vhdl

-All units can then be built by building the top most unit, computer_tb, as follows.
+All units can then be built by building the top most unit, `computer_tb`, as follows.

     $ ghdl -m --workdir=work computer_tb.vhdl